odeyemiibukunajewole/bet-chat/README.md

 ## User create post.

 - For a user to post ,call the post endpoint and post
-- pass the authorization token in the header and call the profile endpoint
+- pass the authorization token in the header

 ```
 https://bet-chat.herokuapp.com/api/v1/post/create